pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 #### why rbs subtract is necessary

-Next, I'd like to talk about why `rbs subtract` is necessary.
+Yeah,I guess you may think "Why is `rbs subtract` necessary?".
+I'll explain it.
 It is necessary to modify auto-generated RBS files in a maintainable way.

 #### Why necessary: example situation